arkadiyt/bounty-targets-data/README.md

 ### Status

-The last change was detected on `Saturday 07/18/2020 13:31 (UTC)`.
+The last change was detected on `Sunday 07/19/2020 03:31 (UTC)`.
 New changes (if any) are picked up hourly.

 ### Code